 You can apply for this degree using the website www.applyonline.unsw.edu.au .
 The program code you'll need is 7440.
-The closing date was 26 November 2017 but we are accepting late applications up to 31st December 2017 (extensions on this date are not possible as the course starts early January).
+The closing date is expected to be sometime in November 2018 for the January 2019 intake (extensions on this date are not possible as the course starts early January).

 Information about the 2018 fees are here (each course is 6 units of credit, postgraduate level):

 Scholarships are available through the department of eductaion to cover some of the cost of this graduate certificate.
 You can find out more about these scholarships using the links below.